navipartner/docs/content/en/docs/retail/pos_academy/vouchers/external_vouchers/index.md

 | **No. Series** | This no series is required by system, but it isn’t used for this voucher type. | **NPR-EXTERN** |
 | **Arch.
 Coupon Qty** | This number series is required by system when archiving the voucher. | **NPR-EXTARC** |

-    The other fielsds in this section are left blank as they are not used in this voucher type.
+  The other fields in this section are left blank as they are not used in this voucher type.

 5. Skip the **Setup Voucher** section as the fields in it aren’t related to the GS1.